tpmatthes/scroll-reaction/README.md

 /**
  * Call this function whenever the user clicks on a link
- * with a Scroll-Reaction.js data attribute (see config)
+ * with a Scroll-Reaction.js data attribute (see config).
  * If smoothScroll is explicity set to false,
- * Scroll-Reaction.js won't add event listeners to links
+ * Scroll-Reaction.js won't add event listeners to links.
- * In that case you should register your own event listeners */ reaction.on("click", function() {
+ * In that case you can register your own event listeners.
+ */
+reaction.on("click", function() {
   // Available variables (see above)